mare-agitatx/brownie_in_a_box/readme.md

 ## Welcome

-This code simulates brownian motion in a 2d box
+This code simulates brownian motion in a 2d box for a single bacterium that can die, reproduce (which now means just stopping there for a simulation turn) or keep moving by that brownian motion.
+The results are then plotted

 As of now, the documentation and the code itself are a WORK IN PROGRESS